 Homemade vaccines, or autoinoculation against virulent diseases, both for livestock and for people, has – and continues to be practiced – in Africa.
-And, as seen in the above picture, early uses of small-pox vaccination in Europe were viewed with great suspicion.
+And, as seen in the following picture, early uses of small-pox vaccination in Europe were viewed with great suspicion.

-As described below, I also make a vaccine for a very contagious virus called ‘soremouth’ or ‘orf’, here in Burundi, that attacks goats.
+As described below, I also make a vaccine for a very contagious virus called ‘soremouth’ or ‘orf‘, here in Burundi, that attacks goats.
 I would never recommend doing this without expert medical assistance; it is a dimension of human and livestock care that continues to be found where health services are poor or nonexistent (like here in Burundi).
-My veterinary colleagues in South Africa have provided necessary information.
+My excellent veterinary colleagues in South Africa have provided necessary information.

 Here are some examples across Africa of autoinoculation for people and for livestock.:

 Abd Salam Shabeeny, An Account of Timbuctoo and Housa Territory…1820

 Baker, Samuel – The Albert N’Yanza, Great Basin of the Nile, 1863

 The small-pox broke out among the Turks.
 Several people died; and, to make matters worse, they insisted upon inoculating themselves and all their slaves; thus the whole camp was reeking with this horrible disease.
 Fortunately my camp was separate and to windward.I strictly forbade my men to inoculate themselves, and no case of the disease occurred among my people, but it spread throughout the country.
 Small-pox is a scourge among the tribes of Central Africa, and it occasionally sweeps through the country and decimates the population.

 If Sir Baker thought that his people did not contract small pox because he forbade autoinoculation, that is not likely the reason.
 He also forbade contact with those having Small Pox.- which was likely the reason.